paulhjyoon/zmk-alternative/README.md

 2. Copy the file `app/build/dongle/zephyr/zmk.uf2` to the root directory of the USB Mass Storage device.

 ### Post Installation
-If all things went well you should be able to type successfully!
+If all things went well you should be able to type successfully via your nRF52840 dongle.

+If you are still have some trouble:
+- Try and reset the bonds for each individual Glove80 (step 2 in the above section)
+- Try the dongle pairing issue fix mentioned under [To be Addressed](#to-address)
+- Check out the troubleshooting section

 </details>